microsoft/language-server-protocol/versions/protocol-1-x.md

 #### Completion Request

 The Completion request is sent from the client to the server to compute completion items at a given cursor position.
 Completion items are presented in the [IntelliSense](https://code.visualstudio.com/docs/editor/editingevolved#_intellisense) user interface.
-If computing complete completion items is expensive servers can additional provide a handler for the resolve completion item request.
-This request is send when a completion item is selected in the user interface.
+If computing complete completion items is expensive, servers can additionally provide a handler for the resolve completion item request.
+This request is sent when a completion item is selected in the user interface.

 _Request_
 * method: 'textDocument/completion'